PagerDuty/python-pagerduty/sphinx/source/pdpyras_migration_guide.rst

 =======================

-In addition to renaming the module from ``pdpyras`` to ``pagerduty``, version 1.0 of ``python-pagerduty`` includes some forward-looking class name refactors from the original `pdpyras`_ source code.
+In addition to renaming the module from ``pdpyras`` to ``pagerduty``, version 1.0 of ``python-pagerduty`` includes some forward-looking class name changes from the original `pdpyras`_ source code.
 This was done so that nomenclature clearly reflects the hierarchy of APIs and errors, and to make the relationship between  API clients and the APIs they were designed for more clear.